dhis2/developer-portal/docs/guides/spin-up-local-instance.md

 d2 cluster down 2.35.0
 ```

-The command `down --clean` destroys that cluster _and_ clears out all data volumes as well as ephemeral containers:
+The command `down --clean` destroys that cluster _and also_ clears out all saved configuration, data volumes, and ephemeral containers:

 ```shell
 d2 cluster down 2.35.0 --clean